dmn-sjk/intransigent_teacher/README.md

 python test_time.py --cfg cfgs/imagenet_others/sar.yaml CORRUPTION.DATASET imagenet_r
 ```

-Alternatively, you can run multiple experiment by modifying and running `run.py`script.
+Alternatively, you can run multiple experiments by modifying and running the `run.py` script.

 To run the different continual DomainNet-126 sequences, you have to pass the `MODEL.CKPT_PATH` argument.
 When not specifying a `CKPT_PATH`, the sequence using the *real* domain as the source domain will be used.
-The checkpoints are provided by [AdaContrast](https://github.com/DianCh/AdaContrast) and can be downloaded [here](https://drive.google.com/drive/folders/1OOSzrl6kzxIlEhNAK168dPXJcHwJ1A2X).
+The checkpoints are provided by [AdaContrast 🔗](https://github.com/DianCh/AdaContrast) and can be downloaded [here 🔗](https://drive.google.com/drive/folders/1OOSzrl6kzxIlEhNAK168dPXJcHwJ1A2X).
 Structurally, it is best to download them into the directory `./ckpt/domainnet126`.

-### Reproduce results from Table 2
+## 📊 Reproduce results from Table 2
 To reproduce results from Table 2, run `run_tab3_bs10.py` script for BS=10 or `run_tab3_bs64.py` script for BS=64.

 ## 📄 Citation